Stop AI Creating Sprawling Documentation

 I’m not coordinating dozens of humans.
 I’m a solo operator.

-Solo operators need documentation that makes AI useful, not documentation that mimics enterprise overhead.The patterns fire automatically.
-AI sees a gap and wants to fill it with a document.
+Solo operators need documentation that makes the system useful, not documentation that mimics enterprise overhead.The patterns fire automatically.
+The system sees a gap and wants to fill it with a document.
 That instinct comes from training on codebases where documentation gaps caused real problems.
 But my gap isn’t the same as their gap.
 I learned that the hard way.

 What Documentation Is Actually For